CASCA membership involves being part of:

 Penalties for Not Paying Dues without Resigning first

-Members who have not paid membership dues or assessments for 2 years in a row may be expelled from the Society.
+Members who have not paid membership dues or assessments for 2 years may be expelled from the Society.
 Such members will be not in good standing with the Society and may not exercise any rights of Society membership.
 To rejoin, an expelled member must re-apply for membership and pay a reinstatement fee as established by the CASCA Board.
 At present, this fee is equal to one year’s dues at the appropriate membership level at the time of expulsion.